FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-05-05-EVENTS-UnkownLimerickExhibit.md

 permalink: /events/unknownlimerick-exhibit/
 excerpt: "An exhibition of work by Visual Communications Year 2, Limerick School of Art & Design "
-hours: "Opening May 5th 7:00pm, until May 19"
+hours: "Open until May 19"
 description: "An exhibition of work by Visual Communications Year 2, Limerick School of Art & Design "
 fee: "Free, no booking required!"